From the historical and enchanting region of Spain

 Early Notables of the Solorio family (pre 1700)

 Prominent among members of the family was Isabel de Solís, a fourteenth century noblewoman who was taken captive by the Muslims of Granada.
 She converted to Islam, took the name Zoraya, then married the King, Abulhassan.
-The Tower of La Cautiva ("The Captive"), which still stands inside the Alhambra palace in...
-Another 83 words (6 lines of text) are included under the topic Early Solorio Notables in all our PDF Extended History products and printed products wherever possible.
+The Tower of La Cautiva ("The Captive"), which still stands inside the Alhambra palace in Granada, was named for Isabel de Solís.
+Also of note were seventeenth century Spanish historian and...
+Another 67 words (5 lines of text) are included under the topic Early Solorio Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Solorio family to the New World and Oceana